ziya-ai/ziya/README.md

 `--port`: The port number for frontend app.
 Default is `6969`.

-`--enable-code-apply`: Enable the beta feature to show the `Apply Changes` button to apply code diffs directly to your codebase.

 `--max-depth`: Maximum depth for folder structure traversal.
 Default is `15`.

 ```bash